TURKISH LAW KNOWLEDGE HUB

 In addition, standard contractual clauses for data transfers to non-EU jurisdictions may be used so long as appropriate safeguards regarding personal data transfers are provided.
 Accordingly, the GDPR provides wider alternatives than the PDPL for cross-border transfers.

 Please click here for an overview of Turkey’s privacy and data protection regime.
+Please also see here for a summary of recent amendments to the PDPL.

 As a general rule, personal data cannot be transferred abroad without the explicit consent of the data subject.
 However, personal data may be transferred abroad without explicit consent if that one of the conditions specified in the Personal Data Protection Law is met, and that: